Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 }
 ```

-You can then use the selector in any rule check by referencing its selector id:
+You can then use the selector in any rule check by referencing its `selectorId` as follows:

 ```javascript
 "checks" : [